powersync-ja/powersync.dart/demos/local-only-todolist/README.md

 ## Sign in to the app

-Reload the app and sign up or sign in.
+Restart the app and sign up or sign in.
 Once successfully signed in, existing and new data should seamlessly sync with Supabase.

 # How this works